 - Yin Yang Pulse Diagnosis & Tonification Sedation Stimulation Method– Distinguish between deficiency and excess of internal organs

-TCM Acupuncture was developed as a part of traditional Chinese Medicine over 3000 years ago.
+Traditional Chinese Medicine Acupuncture developed as a part of traditional Chinese Medicine over 3000 years ago.
 Acupuncture involves the insertion of single-use, sterilized needles into acupuncture points throughout the body.
 Most acupuncture needles are as thin as human hair.
-You don’t feel anything in most points where the needles are inserted.
+You don’t feel anything at most points where the needles are inserted.
 Most acupuncture points are found along meridians or channels that are considered to be the pathway for the flow of energy or “Qi”

 Acupuncture aims at causing a healing reaction in the body itself.
-Acupuncture is not to treat diseases directly.
+Acupuncture does not treat diseases directly.
 It helps the body itself cure the disease by acupuncture stimulation inducing a healing response.
 In other words, it makes our body’s natural healing system work.